Hideko Fukushima

-Fukushima was well-recognized as an avant-garde painter in the 1950s and early 1960s despite never having received formal training.
+Fukushima was recognized as an avant-garde painter in the 1950s and early 1960s despite never having received formal training.
 With the support of such figures as Nobuya Abe and Shūzō Takiguchi, she experimented with abstract, cubist, constructivist, and surrealist forms, charting a trajectory from experiments with figurative and facial forms to produce process-based paintings featuring the technique of “stamping” (捺す).
 It was her works featuring pressed circles and lines that caught the eye of Michel Tapié, and which were featured in various European exhibitions in the late 1950s and early 1960s.
 Now her work is held in the collections of the Tate Museum, the Museum of Contemporary Art Tokyo, and the Museum of Modern Art, Tokyo, among others.